honestly-nuts/Jump-n-shit/README.md

 Jump-n-shit is a practice game project for learning the sfml library and C++ game development

 ### This game may look like **shit**, but is also **shit**.

+update: i dont give a shit about this boiler code anymore